westerveltco/django-email-relay/README.md

 | Relay Service | Yes ✅       |
 | Django App    | No 🚫        |

-The time in seconds to sleep between sending emails, to avoid potential rate limits or overloading your SMTP server.
+The time in seconds to sleep between sending emails to avoid potential rate limits or overloading your SMTP server.
 The default is `0` seconds.

 #### `MESSAGES_BATCH_SIZE`